- The balance of power in relationships is an ever-changing status that deserves to be carefully monitored.

 The balance of power within your relationship is a fascinating and extremely important thing to be aware of, as it can play a key role in the positive (or negative) direction of your romantic life together.

-The key elements that produce a healthy balance of power in a relationship are:
+Here are some of the key elements that produce a healthy balance of power.

 - Attention: when both partners feel their emotional needs are being met

 - Influence: when both partners have the ability to engage with and emotionally affect the other.

 - Accommodation: while there may be times where one partner’s need must be put above the others (in a time of tragedy, for example), most decisions are made jointly.